pxhanus/phasmo_notes/README.md

 <br />

-Hantu
+## Hantu
-   Search Terms
+### Search Terms
 Fast
-   Strengths and Powers
+### Strengths
-Faster when cold.
+- Faster when cold.
 Insym thinks is pretty negligible, especially on small maps.
 Probably more deadly on large maps.  -- Aug 2021
-   Weakness
+### Weakness
- Slower than most ghosts with breaker on. -- Aug 2021
+- Slower than most ghosts with breaker on. -- Aug 2021

 <br />